DekodeInteraktiv/imageshop/readme.txt

 3. A view of the Imageshop advanced settings page.

 == Changelog ==

+= 1.3.2 (2025-09-26) =
+* Bugfix: Improved handling of original images used by third party plugins, such as SEO ones.
+* Enhancement: Extend the core filter support for larger dropdown menus, previously hiding the category selector.

 = 1.3.1 (2025-09-04) =
 * Bugfix: Fixed an issue where only the preview would load for newly uploaded images, and not the full resolution image.